jayshozie/ceng240/notes4newbies/W00-preliminary.md

     [Programming Language](https://en.wikipedia.org/wiki/Programming_language)

-## How tf does everything work?
+## How does everything work?

 Up at the top, you have your central-processing unit (CPU), and your code.
 Your CPU can interpret and execute that code.
-What happens inside the CPU which is capable of understanding all that?
-No idea, too complex.
-Basically speaking there are some architectures (e.g. x86 family, ARM family).
-These architectures provide the developer with some very low-level, basic commands to bridge the gap between the high-level programming language, a.k.a.
-Assembly language.
-Assembly language differ from architecture to architecture.
-This guide won't help you with that, because you don't need to know it at the moment.
+The intricate details of how the CPU translates these instructions are highly complex and involve electrical circuits and microcode, which are way beyond the scope of this introductory course.
+Fundamentally, there are various architectures (e.g., x86 family, ARM family).
+These architectures define a set of very low-level, basic commands (the instruction set) that can be directly understood by the CPU.
+Programming with these commansd directly is done using Assemly language, which differs from one architecture to another.
+This guide won't help you with that, because you don't need to know it for this course, and probably for the rest of your career even if you choose to study computer science.

 -------------------------------------------------------------------------------

 # Basics of Programming

 I'll introduce you to some core concepts of programming, via phases.
 Each phase has a way to represent, and another way to manipulate data.
-I will try to give examples for Windows and Linux/macOS users for as many subjects as I can.

 ## Phase 1: Value & Command Line